 Yes, a lot of beneficiaries like to shop and compare their current Medigap plans during AEP since they’re already shopping for Part D plans.
 Since benefits are standardized, your benefits will NOT change.
 You don’t have to be worried about switching plans to find a more affordable premium.

 However, you’re not given guaranteed issue during AEP when switching Medigap plans.
 This only applies for Medicare Advantage and Part D plans.
 This means, you’ll have to answer health questions and go through medical underwriting, unless you qualify for a Special Enrollment Period.

 If you are enrolled in Medicare Advantage, you do have additional opportunities to switch your coverage back to Original Medicare.

-- The “Medicare Advantage Disenrollment Period” runs from January 1 to February 14 each year.
-If you switch during this time, you also have until February 14 to enroll in a Part D prescription drug plan.
+- The “Medicare Open Enrollment Period” runs from January 1st to March 31st starting in 2019.
+During this time, you can switch to another Medicare Advantage plan or back to Original Medicare and pick up Part D and a Medicare Supplement plan instead.
 Your coverage starts on the first day of the month after you enroll.

 - You have a right to change from Medicare Advantage back to Original Medicare at any time.
 As long as it’s within the first 12 months of joining a Medicare Advantage plan.